-This Excel 2016 course for business users will show you how to make a waterfall chart (also known as bridge chart).
+This Excel 2016 course for business users will show you how to make a waterfall chart (also known as bridge chart) in under 35 minutes.

 • A waterfall chart is a chart where you start from the left hand side and as you go to the right, your figures get broken down until you reach your end data point on the chart.

 • They are very easy to read and clearly show your figures.

 • We will focus on two variations of this chart - for business and personal use.